-- A.3.1 Except as described in Section 4.4.2 above, cost-sharing of any kind is not permitted in this Demonstration. - A.3.2 Cost sharing for Part D drugs. - A.3.2.1 Co-pays charged by the ICO for Part D drugs must not exceed the applicable amounts for brand and generic drugs established yearly by CMS under the Part D Low Income Subsidy. - A.3.2.2 The ICO may establish lower cost-sharing for prescription drugs than the maximum allowed - A.3.3 Cost sharing for Medicaid Services. - A.3.3.1 For Medicaid services beyond the pharmacy cost sharing described here, the ICO will not charge cost sharing to Enrollees above levels established under the State Plan. - A.3.3.2 The ICO is free to waive Medicaid cost sharing. - A.3.3.3 For Enrolleeswho are residents of NFs, the ICO may require the Enrollee to contribute to the cost of NF care that amount listed for the Enrollee on the Department's patient credit file, which will be transmitted monthly to the Demonstration Plan. - A.4 Limitations on Covered Services.
+- A.3.1 Except as described in Section 4.4.2 above, cost-sharing of any kind is not permitted in this Demonstration. - A.3.2 Cost sharing for Medicaid Services. - A.3.2.1 For Medicaid services, the ICO will not charge cost sharing to Enrollees above levels established under the State Plan. - A.3.2.2 The ICO is free to waive Medicaid cost sharing. - A.3.2.3 For Enrollees who are residents of NFs, the ICO may require the Enrollee to contribute to the cost of NF care that amount listed for the Enrollee on the Department's patient credit file, which will be transmitted monthly to the Demonstration Plan. - A.4 Limitations on Covered Services.
 The following services and benefits shall be limited as Covered Services: - A.4.1 Termination of pregnancy may be provided only as allowed by applicable State and federal law and regulation (42 C.F.R.
 Part 441, Subpart E). - A.4.2 Sterilization services may be provided only as allowed by State and federal law (see 42 C.F.R.
 Part 441, Subpart F).